Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

 3. Click the *Extension* drop-down list in the *Settings* section and select the **Constant value** option.
 All extensions that are matching the data type of the destination attribute are displayed in the list.
     The *Configuration* section is displayed below the *Settings* section.

-4. Click the *Master catalog (CommerceCloud Actind)* drop-down list in the *Configuration* section and select the applicable master catalog from Salesforce.
-All available Salesforce catalogs are displayed in the list.
+4. Click the *Master catalog (CommerceCloud Actind)* drop-down list in the *Configuration* section and select the applicable master catalog from Salesforce Commerce Cloud.
+All available Salesforce Commerce Cloud catalogs are displayed in the list.

     ![Configuration master catalog](../../Assets/Screenshots/DataHub/Settings/ETL/CommerceCloud/ConfigurationMasterCatalog.png "[Configuration master catalog]")